alexanderepstein/Rigid/README.md

 ## Install/Run
 **First:** Install the dependencies!

-**Second:** Download the latest zip of this folder or if you have git run
+**Second:** Download the latest zip of this folder here: http://www.mediafire.com/file/mqhys6bzcxjzbl8/Rigid.zip or if you have git run

     git clone https://github.com/alexanderepstein/Rigid